Kyagara/crescent/README.md

 cargo install --git https://github.com/Kyagara/crescent
 ```

+When installing crescent using cargo, default profiles will be created in crescent's main directory: `/home/<user>/.crescent/`.
+You can find these profiles [here](https://github.com/Kyagara/crescent/tree/main/profiles).

+> Profiles and applications files are located in crescent's main directory.

 ## Commands:

 With `start` you can launch an application by passing the file path to your executable, optionally give it a custom name with `-n` (defaults to the file name), you can pass an `interpreter` with `-i`, for example, if you have a python project you can pass `-i python3`.
 Arguments can be added using `-a`.
+Profiles can be passed with `-p <name/path>`.

 > If you provide a `java` interpreter it will add a `-jar` argument automatically.